-Welcome to the Lion’s Den – our NEW Cadet/Youth Program for season 2020/21!
+Welcome to the Lion’s Den – our Cadet Program

-Specifically, The Lion’s Den provides our youth with further opportunities to:
+Specifically, The Lion’s Den provides our Cadets with further opportunities to:

 - Be a valued and active member of the Club